A creative workshop, ideal for 16 – 19 year olds or anyone at the first step of their art practice.

 This workshop would be useful for anyone wanting to find ways of articulating themselves and their work, for artists writing funding applications or those making / wanting to make work using text.

-We will send you booking info for this, and all future training events.
+We will send you prioritised info on all future training events.

 About Scottee :

 Scottee is a self taught artist who makes political performance, sound stuff and things for walls.
 He is the co-founder of Scottee & Friends Ltd – a collective of artists, producers and participants working across the UK.
 Scottee is an associate artist at HOMEMcr and is the founder of the Working Class Artist Group.
 Scottee is also one of the token common people allowed on BBC Radio 4 and creator and host of After The Tone podcast.
 You can also find thirsty selfies of him on instagram.

 This workshop is supported by Festival Bridge, Curious Minds, Royal Opera House Bridge and Arts Council England

 Our online programmes aim to keep you creatively active and connected to your peers and cultural organisations.
 It’s a chance to learn new skills from professional artists and keep inspired.
 If a workshop is not in your art form, just have a go and see where it takes you ie If it’s a visual arts workshop then musicians and performers are also welcome.

 Each workshop is followed by the chance to re-group in a supportive environment, to share the work you have created with others and consider what you might do with it.
 You can choose to attend the workshop and the sharing or just the workshop.